erictrinh/lcs/readme.md

-# Lowest Common Subsequence
+# Longest Common Subsequence in JS

 This is an implementation of an algorithm to solve the [longest common subsequence problem](http://en.wikipedia.org/wiki/Longest_common_subsequence_problem) in Javascript.

 ## Install

-`npm install erictrinh/lcs`
+This is a node module, so install it with `npm install erictrinh/lcs`

 ## Usage